FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

-For repeatability and comparability reasons, it is important that all implementations of MLRsearch classify the Load equivalently, based on all Trials measured at that Load.
+For repeatability and comparability reasons, it is important that all implementations of MLRsearch classify the Load equivalently, {::comment}

+    [MB104]: Do we have taxonomoy/means to make that equivalence easy to put in place?

+    [VP105]: Add links to Goal Result or Load Classification.
+    But maybe this sentence is not needed in this subsection?

+{:/comment}
+based on all Trials measured at that Load.

 When the Relevant Lower Bound is close enough to Relevant Upper Bound